munificent/ui-as-code/in-progress/parameter-freedom.md

     statically.
 Otherwise:

 1. Run the positional binding algorithm using the function's static type and the static types of the positional arguments.
-If any error occurs, treat them as compile-time errors.
-Otherwise, this produces a binding for each parameter to a (possibly empty) set of arguments.

 1. For each non-rest positional parameter: